 Como está? / Como vai?
 (How are you? / How do you do?, lit.
 “How do you go?”)

 This is the “How are you?” of formal greetings.

-This is a good expression to use immediately after greeting the person with an introductory expression, for example: “Olá, como está?” or “Bom dia, como vai?”
+These are good expressions to use immediately after greeting the person with an introductory expression, for example: “Olá, como está?” or “Bom dia, como vai?”

 Tem passado bem?
 (Lit.
 “Have you been well?”)

-If you would prefer to write a formal message but feel “Greetings” is way too distant and you would prefer to mention a person’s name instead, go for polite salutations such as estimado (esh-tee-MAdoo), caro (KAH-roo) or prezado (preh-ZAH-doo).
+If you would prefer to write a formal message but feel “Greetings” is way too distant and you would prefer to mention a person’s name instead, go for polite salutations such as estimado, caro or prezado.